yoez2/damchena-dairy-web/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape this project
+- Thanks to:
 - Special thanks to the Shadcn UI and Radix UI teams for their amazing components
+- Initial design concepts by [Lovable AI](https://github.com/lovable)